 Q: What if I’m dismissed?

 A: Students can be dismissed by their College if their GPA falls below the absolute essential required GPA.
 An appeal can be filed after talking to an Academic Adviser.
 Students who are dismissed can generally return after a year, dependent on the decision of the Associate Dean.

 Q: Can I repeat a class?

 A: A student can retake a class to improve his/her GPA.
 The new grade replaces the previous one (even if the grade is lower).

 Q: What if I miss the deadline to withdraw from a class?

 A:You’re now in control, and while that can be good, there are many problems that can occur.
-At a University, friendships might be harder to make, your grades might be lower than you expected, your workload is heavier and classes are harder, and your high school relationships many times deteriorate due to the separation.
 You will have to navigate these changes and differences, but there are many people on campus who can help.
 Check the Resources page for some locations.
 Learning to manage the independence you acquire upon adulthood (turning 18) is an important task on the journey toward living a productive, positive life.

 Q: What are the main consequences of missing a class?